creative-connections/Bodylight.js-OM-Compiler/README.md

 # Bodylight.js OpenModelica Compiler

-__Work in progress__: most of the functionality is not implemented yet.

 This is a docker container with OpenModelica compiler, which produces Bodylight.js compatible FMU files

 ## Installation